Work samples

 My work and research focused on Manta Rays was included in the Crisis Issue of Full Bleed.
 Published by Maryland Institute College of Art (MICA), Baltimore, MD.

-Heart Beating Beneath the Earth (cover)
+Cover, Heart Beating Beneath the Earth

 Cover image of the independently published book, Heart Beating Beneath the Earth, 2023

-• Heart Beating Beneath the Earth pages 10-11
+Publication page, Heart Beating Beneath the Earth

-Heart Beating Beneath the Earth pages 10-11
+Excerpt from Heart Beating Beneath the Earth, pages 30-31

-Excerpt from Heart Beating Beneath the Earth, pages 10-11.
-2023
+Excerpt from Heart Beating Beneath the Earth, pages 30-31, 2023.

 Featuring image Heart Beating Beneath the Earth VII.